Merkel says Turkey key to solving Europe's refugee crisis

 This included giving Turkey more support in caring for the refugees and providing humanitarian aid, as well as helping to secure borders and combat criminal smuggling rings, she said.

-A favoured destination for migrants, Germany expects a record-breaking 800,000 to a million new arrivals this year.
+A favored destination for migrants, Germany expects a record-breaking 800,000 to a million new arrivals this year.

 In Berlin, lawmakers approved measures to tackle the crisis, including speeding up asylum and deportation procedures and reducing incentives for economic migrants to come to Germany.